Getting the most out of a settlement in a Medical Malpractice case.

 Currently, Florida law does have a cap on non-economic damages in a medical practice case (Florida Statutes § 766.118).
 The cap ranges from $500,000 to $1 million dollars depending on the type of practitioner and the facts of the case.
 However, this law was recently ruled unconstitutional by the Florida Supreme Court in June 2017.
 So in practice, there is currently no Florida cap on non-economic medical malpractice damages.

 Experienced Representation for Your Medical Malpractice Claim

-The medical malpractice attorneys at Dolman Law Group have decades of experience in negotiating and litigating medical malpractice claims.
+The medical malpractice attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA have decades of experience in negotiating and litigating medical malpractice claims.
 We fight hard to protect Clearwater residents from subpar medical care and to get them the compensation they deserve, outside or inside a courtroom.